Want to save money on your car insurance? Find and compare free custom quotes here.

 4: Taking Too Long to File a Claim

 All drivers are expected to immediately call the police when involved in an accident to have a report created and filed.
-The driver then notifies the insurance company within a reasonable amount of time.
+The driver then notifies the carrier within a reasonable amount of time.
 Some insurance companies set limits on when they need to be informed about an accident to pay a claim.
 If you missed this deadline, you could be out of luck when it comes to receiving money.

 5: Having Inadequate Coverage

-Choosing the lowest-priced policy because it’s all you can afford can wind up hurting you after an accident.
+Choosing the lowest-priced auto policy because it’s all you can afford can wind up hurting you after an accident.
 The policies with the lowest premiums will also have the least amount of insurance coverage.
 This means you won’t receive nearly enough money from the insurance company to buy a new car if your current vehicle is totaled.

 6: An Unregistered Driver Caused the Crash

-If someone other than you was driving your car and caused the accident that totaled it and that person is not listed as being covered on your auto insurance policy, the car insurance company likely will deny the claim.
+If someone other than you was driving your car and caused the accident that totaled it and that person is not listed as being covered on your auto insurance policy, the car insurance carrier likely will deny the claim.

 7: You Broke the Law

-No matter how much coverage you have, if you broke the law in the accident that left your vehicle totaled, an insurance company is likely to deny your claim.
+No matter how much coverage limit you have, if you broke the law in the accident that left your vehicle totaled, an insurance company is likely to deny your claim.
 Violations that can lead to a claim being denied include driving without a license, driving while impaired or drag racing.

 8: You Broke the Terms of the Policy